 #3 Memory loss or Gaps in your memory.
 If you find yourself looking back on your childhood and not having memories from childhood this is a huge flag that you might have been experiencing dissociation during childhood.
 Likewise if you continue to have gaps in your memory, especially if it’s something recent you may be dislocating quite regularly.

 Dissociation is a powerful response to trauma that is the freeze response doing it’s job to keep you safe.
 It’s the most common method of coping in children and it makes sense that when left unchecked or untreated that it continues into adulthood now causing you distress.
 You can learn how to manage your stressors and to identify triggers which set off this response, so that you can then learn better methods of coping.
 In part 2 of this blog I will be discussing techniques you can use to learn how to cope with dissociation.
 So stay tuned.

-If you or someone you know has experienced childhood sexual abuse or other complex traumas and your wanting to heal don’t hesitate to contact me and schedule a 90 minute comprehensive assessment to get started.
+If you or someone you know has experienced childhood sexual abuse or other complex traumas and your wanting to heal don’t hesitate to contact me and schedule your first session to get started.
 Healing is possible and you don’t have to be haunted by your past traumas.

 These are just a few strategies, tips, and recommendations!
 I hope you found this post helpful!
 I’d love to hear from you in the comment section!